 RE: H.B.
 No. 2012

 Honorable Ronald D. Kouchi

 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2454, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 2454, H.D.
-1, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the records of votes of the members of your Committees on Economic Development, Tourism, and Technology and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 2012, H.D.
+2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 2012, H.D.
+2, S.D.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committees on Economic Development, Tourism, and Technology and Human Services,

 JOSH GREEN, Chair